 Since 2001, Carseland has been providing Alberta with up to 95 megawatts of electricity from its industrial cogeneration plant located in Carseland, Alta., at Nutrien’s Carseland Nitrogen Operation.
-In addition to supplying the Nutrien operation with a stable source of power, the plant offers much needed support for the Southern Alberta electrical grid – contributing to a stable source of electricity for Alberta homes and businesses.
+In addition to supplying Nutrien with a stable source of power and steam, the plant offers much needed support for the Southern Alberta electrical grid – contributing to a stable source of electricity for Alberta homes and businesses.

-The Carseland facility has a capacity of 95 megawatts of electricity with 120 tonnes per hour of steam also produced, which is captured and used to power a factory.
-The plant is designed to operate at full load, 24 hours per day, year round (except during periods of routine maintenance).
+The Carseland facility has a capacity of 95 megawatts of electricity with 120 tonnes per hour of steam also produced, which is captured and delivered to Nutrien for its operations.
+The plant is designed to operate at full load, 24 hours per day, year-round (except during periods of routine maintenance).

 Carseland uses clean-burning natural gas in combustion turbines to produce electricity.
 The plant is highly fuel-efficient with Dry Low Knox combustion technology to minimize emissions.